I adore How To articles, so here is, How To Sell Books.

-Now you may want to make notes from here on in, as I am about to impart all my secret book selling techniques in 5 easy to learn steps.
-Ready?
+Now you may want to take notes from here on in, as I am about to impart all my secret book selling techniques in 5 very easy to learn steps.

 Now, promise not to laugh when you read these five how to sell books points.